yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Bootloader_SD_Card.rst

 Prepare the SD Card
 -------------------

-The preparation of the SD Card is done via the ``flashall.sh`` script.
+The preparation of the SD Card is done via the :file:`flashall.sh` script.
 Make sure to identify the board model, and the SD card path.

 Then, run: